NikshiM/DIPseminar/README.md

 cv2.resize() method refers to the scaling of images.
 Scaling comes handy in many image processing as well as machine learning applications.
-It helps in reducing the number of pixels from an image cv2.cvtColor() method is used to convert an image from one color space to another.
+It helps in reducing the number of pixels from an image cv2.cvtColor() method is used to convert an image from one color space to another. np.hstack() function is used to stack the sequence of input arrays horizontally (i.e. column wise) to make a single array. np.concatenate: Concatenation refers to joining.
+This function is used to join two or more arrays of the same shape along a specified axis. cv2.imwrite() method is used to save an image to any storage device.
+This will save the image according to the specified format in current working directory.

 ## OUTPUT: